cyberbotics/webots/docs/guide/web-simulation.md

 * `data-isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
 * `data-callback`: function to be executed once the simulation is ready.
 * `data-disconnectCallback`: function to be executed once the web scene is closed.
-* `showQuit`: specify is the quit button must be displayed on the toolbar.
+* `showQuit`: specify if the quit button must be displayed on the toolbar.
 Must be called before connect.
 The quit button is displayed by default.
 * `showReload `: specify if the reload button must be displayed on the toolbar.
 Must be called before connect.
 The reload button is hidden by default.

 The attributes of `webots-view` are only evaluated once: when the page is loaded.
 If the `data-server` attribute is set, the `webots-view` web-component will automatically connect to the `server`.